-I disappeared this summer (you may have noticed the lack of blogs!).
+I disappeared this summer.
 I lost myself in a creative project.
 I let myself be taken over by it; let it be the most important thing in my life.
 It became my focus, the source of my energy and the distraction of it.
 It was a joyful and challenging immersion.
 It was all I thought about and all I wanted to think about it.
 There was little space for anything else in my life.
 This kind of creative immersion is often described as flow (Csikszentmihalyi).
 It was both exhausting and exhilarating to be so caught up and in something.

 Invested and immersed.

 For me that project was renovating my house.
 And when it ended, or was completed, and I emerged, I found it difficult to go back to life as before.
 For those months I was driven, full of intention and purpose.
 I was on mission.
 A never ending list of tasks and problems to resolve, a sense of direction, clear stages and goals; progressive work.
 Also not without stress; setbacks, frustration, compromise, seemingly endless chaos, a sense of not moving forward, of being dependent on others, of things not being in my control.

 As much as enjoyed the process, I looked forward to the end; normality, calm.
 Being able to be myself again.